 The path vanishes.
 Continue slightly left along the floor of a small valley, with the fence to the left and the barns of Henley Grove Farm ahead.
-Soon two stiles and a plank lead across the narrow ditch to the left.
+Soon two gates and a plank lead across the narrow ditch to the left.
 Climb up the bank and through the gate into the farm.

 The public right of way runs straight through this large busy dairy farm.
 Watch out for large tractors and other manoeuvring vehicles.
 The farmer is very respectful of walkers.
 Respect his workplace in turn, following the correct route, keeping dogs on a lead and children under control.
 Go straight ahead through the farm passing a barn on the left and several on the right then turn left up the drive between two cottages.
 At the top of the drive turn left onto Copplesbury Lane.

 There is very little traffic on this lane.
 Perhaps because of this, and because it is straight, some vehicles go too fast.
 Take care.
 Continue west towards Creech Hill visible in the distance.
 Cross the Batcombe Road at Hedgestocks, (where a leaflet fixed to a tree gives a detailed history of this ancient junction) reaching a farm drive on the left (old fingerpost on the right of the road).
 If taking the alternative route turn left here and skip the next section.
 Otherwise…

 …continue and pass the Spargrove road on the right to reach the junction with the B3081 as it crests Creech Hill.
 Go through the field gate on the left and take the fenced bridleway to reach a gate.
 Excellent views open up on all sides.
 Go through the gate and follow the fenced bridleway directly ahead along the ridge, with drops into Greenscombe on either side.
 Taking care descend just to the left of the magnificent old oak with glorious views ahead over Greenscombe to the Stourhead ridge in the distance.